Associate Degree in Public Health (specialisation)

 Environmental Health major

-As an Environmental Health graduate, you will be skilled to work in local, state and federal government, in overseas aid, the military (including the army and air force as an environmental health officer) as well as in private industry.
-Create change by working on projects that focus on the link between environment and human health such as safe drinking water, safe food, clean air, healthy housing, disaster management, areas impacted by changing environments, and settlement planning to improve health, prevent injury and disease.
+As an Environmental Health graduate, you will be skilled to work in local, state and federal government, in overseas aid, the military (including the army and Air Force as an environmental health officer), and in private industry.
+Create change by working on projects that focus on the link between environment and human health, such as safe drinking water, safe food, clean air, healthy housing, disaster management, areas impacted by changing environments, and settlement planning to improve health and prevent injury and disease.

 Health Promotion major